 If you could live in a submarine and breathe underwater, where would you explore, and what would you find?

 If you could meet one of the ten most famous writers of all time, what would you ask them?

-If you could be invisible for a day, what you do?
+If you could be invisible for a day, what would you do?
 Consider that whatever you do has consequences, and you could stay invisible forever.

 If you could change something in your past that would affect someone’s future, what would it be?